Blendify/blender-manual/blender_docs/manual/compositing/types/output/composite.rst

 The Composite node is where the actual output from the Compositor is connected to the renderer.
-This node is updated after each render, but also reflects changes in the node-tree (provided at least one finished input node is connected).
+This node is updated after each render, but also reflects changes in the node tree (provided at least one finished input node is connected).